The Complete Uk lawn glossary

 Robbie's Take

 Rust loves grass that's barely growing.
 Keep the lawn fed and mowing regularly so you're removing affected tissue.
-Improve air flow if possible.
-Most cases grow out as conditions change, but keep an eye on it.

 S